rohit-kumar1999/vendor-management/README.md

 ### Usage
-Log in with the superuser account created during installation. create JWT token with `api/jwt/token` api and refresh it `api/jwt/token/refresh` and pass access token as Bearer in order to use apis
+Log in with the superuser account created during installation. create JWT token with `api/jwt/token` api and refresh it `api/jwt/token/refresh` and pass access token as Bearer in order to use apis.
-Explore the dashboard and navigate to different sections for vendor management.

 Use the admin panel to add/edit vendors, manage orders, performance.